crowngatedentallab/app_crowngatedental.in/PROJECT_DOCUMENTATION.md

 ## 1. Executive Overview
 The **Crowngate Dental Lab Portal** is a specialized web application designed to streamline operations for Crowngate Dental Laboratory.
 It serves as a central command center connecting **Admins**, **Technicians**, and **Doctors**, replacing manual tracking with a digital, automated workflow.

-The system leverages **Google Sheets** as a flexible, zero-cost backend database, managed via a custom Google Apps Script API, ensuring data ownership and ease of backup.
+The system leverages **Firebase** as a robust, real-time backend database, ensuring scalability, speed, and reliability without the limitations of spreadsheet-based systems.

 ---